pragmapilot/z80/README.md

 <a name="Overview"></a>
 ## 🔎 Overview

+The learning bits

 This content is organized in three basic sections:

 * **Main** - these notes plus the [Roadmap](ROADMAP.md) (where I take notes to myself about what I want to do or study next) and the [License](LICENSE)
-* **Snippets** - several Z80 Assembly snippets (usually adapted from somehwere else) with my own personal annotations and comments on the code
+* **Snippets** - several Z80 and BASIC Assembly snippets (usually adapted from somehwere else) with my own personal annotations and comments on the code
 * **Tools** - useful templates, tools and diagrams to assist in the study of Z80 Assembly